theriou/EQ-Discord-Bot/README.md

 You can see a working version (when EQRLinkBot is online) in the EQ Resource Discord: `https://discord.gg/AwbHXak`\
 \
 Requires a Discord Bot set up to your discord server, recommended to google this set up process\
+Probably Requires .net 6 version to run, get from Microsoft\
 \
-Bot will require your Bot to have all Intents to properly update membergroups\
+Bot will require your Bot to have all Intents to properly update membergroups and read messages\
 \
-Files should be in a config folder for Allowed Channels, Config file, or the Server Emoji/Json/Role stuff, the actual data files will be in a data folder\
+Config Files should be in a config folder for Channels, bot Config file, Server Emoji/Json/Role, urls, etc. stuff, the actual data files will be in a data folder\
 \
 Requires a config.json file with the following format:\
 {\